-Your employer is saddled with the responsibility of choosing the health insurance company and which plan to choose.
+Your employer is saddled with the responsibility of choosing the health insurance company and which plan covers the best hearing amplifiers.

 On the other hand, for those whose employer do not offer health insurance or individuals who are self-employed, you can consult the service of a health insurance pro to put you through what is best for you.
 You don’t have to pay through your nose on insurance cost with the right health insurance pro at your aid.
 A pro can help you analyze what your situation is and help you pick the right health insurance package that will meet your need and fit your pocket.

 Individual plans have its own advantages too.
 They include